MLH-Hackathon-Projects/2024-09-18__ddaln__vthacks_2024/README.md

 - **Real-Time Updates**: Enabled dynamic updates to severity scores, ensuring that dispatchers have the most current information.
 - **Improved Dispatcher Focus**: Helped dispatchers focus on critical cases by providing an AI-generated priority list and reducing manual effort.

-## What We Learned [TODO]
+## What We Learned

-- **Importance of Accuracy**: High accuracy in speech-to-text conversion is crucial for effective triage and prioritization.
-- **Need for Dynamic Systems**: Real-time updates and dynamic severity scoring are essential for handling evolving emergency situations.
+- **Dynamic Systems are Crucial**: Real-time updates and dynamic severity scoring are essential for handling evolving emergency situations.
-- **Human-AI Collaboration**: AI can significantly enhance human decision-making but should work in tandem with human judgment rather than replace it.
+- **Human-AI Collaboration**: AI can significantly enhance human decision-making but should work with a human for judgement rather than replace one.

 ## What's Next for DispatchIQ

 - **Integration with Additional Services**: Explore opportunities to integrate DispatchIQ with other public health and emergency response services to broaden its impact.
-- **Continual Improvement**: Enhance the AI's ability to handle diverse languages and accents, and refine severity scoring algorithms based on real-world feedback.
+- **Continual Improvement**: Refine severity scoring algorithms based on real-world data.
 - **Expansion of Features**: Develop new features such as automated follow-ups for ambiguous cases and more advanced analytics for emergency response optimization.
-- **AI Prompts**: Integrate AI-driven prompts to gather additional information from distressed callers and fill in gaps that might be missed during high call volumes.
+- **AI Prompts**: Prompting dispatchers with follow-up questions to gather missing information.